AlibabaCloudDocs/cdn/intl.en-US/EdgeRoutine/Introduction to EdgeRoutine/Fetch API.md

 If you configure the content-length header in a fetch request, data is encoded in the encoding scheme specified in the content-length header.
 The way how the Fetch API transmits data is also changed.
 If you do not configure the content-length header, the Fetch API automatically fetches all data in the body stream and transmits the data.
 The transmitted data is encoded by using the chunked transfer encoding scheme.

 -   Configure content-length
-    -   If the content-length header is set to a negative value: The Fetch API fetches data from the Body stream based on the content-length header and transmits the fetched data.
+    -   If the content-length header is set to a negative value: The Fetch API fetches data from the body stream based on the content-length header and transmits the fetched data.
 If content-length is set to 0, no data is transmitted.
     -   If the content-length header is set to an invalid value: The Fetch API transmits all values in the body.
 The transmitted data is encoded by using the chunked transfer encoding scheme.
 -   Examples